TerboucheHacene/penguin_ml/README.md

 * Build and train a machine learning classification model for penguin type
 * Deploy the trained model using FastAPI and Docker
 * Streamlit App to showcase the model &amp; present data anlysis results.
-* You can test the app on <https://share.streamlit.io/terbouchehacene/penguin_ml/main/streamlit_app/penguin_streamlit.py>
+* You can test the app on [streamlit sharing](https://share.streamlit.io/terbouchehacene/penguin_ml/main/streamlit_app/penguin_streamlit.py)

 ![Alt text](/images/species.png "The data frame head")